Creamy Buttermilk Cole Slaw is a great classic recipe!

 I love to serve coleslaw with pulled pork, and it’s terrific when piled onto pulled pork sandwiches too.
 Coleslaw happens to be a pretty popular choice when it’s added to a buffet table.
 This version has an awfully pretty presentation when you opt to use both green and purple cabbage.
 It’s delicious!

 If you are eating light, this is a good recipe to make.
 The calories are quite low per serving (included in the recipe below).
-And if you’re following the WW plan, points are included at the top of this post.
+And if you’re following the WW plan, points are included in the recipe card below.